-If you’re on a metered connection or if your internet service provider has set data limit, you can use the metered connection feature available in Windows 10 to reduce the amount of data used by your PC.
+If you’re on a metered connection or if your internet service provider has set the data limit, you can use the metered connection feature available in Windows 10 to reduce the amount of data used by your PC.

-Why set a network connection as metered
+What happens when you set a network connection as metered?

 When your PC is connected to a metered network, Windows Update in Windows 10 will only download priority or critical updates to save the data.
-Apps will not be updated automatically and offline files (if using OneDrive) might not sync automatically.
+Apps will not be updated automatically, and offline files (if using OneDrive) might not sync automatically.
 Also, the live tiles are not updated by default.

 While Windows 10 treats all mobile broadband networks as metered connections by default, Wi-Fi networks are considered non-metered by default.

-Important: Make sure that your Windows 10 PC is currently connected to the network that you want to set as metered connection.
+Important: Make sure that your Windows 10 PC is currently connected to the network that you want to set as a metered connection.

 Step 3: Under Metered connection, turn on the option titled Set as metered connection.
 That’s it!
-From now onwards, Windows 10 will treat your current Wi-Fi network as metered connection.
+From now onwards, Windows 10 will treat your current Wi-Fi network as a metered connection.

-Window 10 might continue to download device driver updates and get search suggestions and web results from the Bing even after you set a network as metered connection.
+Windows 10 might continue to download device driver updates and get search suggestions and web results from the Bing even after you set a network as a metered connection.
 We recommend you go through our how to stop Windows 10 from automatically downloading driver updates and disable Bing web search guides to save metered data.